Can employers see audiometric testing results?

 It is YOUR data, being generated for YOUR legislative compliance, on YOUR employees, and YOU are paying for it.
 You are hiring a specialist tool to gather data for you and provide you with some interpretation of it.

-If you have the data you can choose any provider you want in the future and have the audiometric testing history to hand for continuity.
+If you have the audiometry data you can choose any screening provider you want in the future and have the testing history to hand for continuity.

 Think of it as renting a bit of kit to do a specific job to meet a need within your business and to comply with your legislative requirements, just that as the kit is specialist it comes with someone to operate it for you, that's all.
-When we come in we are a tool being used by the employer for their legislative compliance, therefore the information gathered belongs to you exactly as it would if you had operated it yourself.
-And if you choose another provider in the future then you can ensure continuity of testing without any hassle - we have plenty of experience in the past of screening providers throwing up a lot of hurdles to transferring data between them and a new provider.
+Like hiring a crane.
+When we come in, from the equipment to the technician, we are a tool being used by the employer for their legislative compliance therefore the information gathered belongs to you.
+And if you choose another provider in the future then you can ensure continuity of testing without any hassle as you have the old data for reference - we have plenty of experience in the past of screening providers throwing up a lot of hurdles to transferring data between them and a new provider.

 You know how you will store your data, you have no control over how the provider stores it.